urda/website/_posts/2015-10-18-writings-reborn.md

 title: Writings Reborn

 excerpt: |
-    After a long hiatus, Writings of Urda is reborn!
+    After a long hiatus, Writings of Urda returns!
 ---

 This blog originally started out as a simple place for posting my daily reports